HiassofT/highspeed-sio/README.txt

 The files "HISIO.COM", "HISION.COM", "HISIOR.COM", "HISIORN.COM"
 and "DUMPOS.COM" can be found in the ZIP as separate files and also in the included "hipatch.atr".

+The "HISIO*.COM" files ending with an "I" include a special patch that uses a shorter NMI handler (it disables atract mode when doing SIO).
+With this patch the Atari is able to go up to 110kbit/sec.

 To patch the currently active OS, either use "HISIO.COM" or "HISION.COM".
 The difference between these two is that the